HypothesisWorks/hypothesis/hypothesis-python/docs/details.rst

-  For usages of ``fuzz_one_input`` which expect to discover many failures, consider wrapping your database with :class:`~hypothesis.database.BackgroundWriteDatabase` for low-overhead writes of failures to the database.
+  For usages of ``fuzz_one_input`` which expect to discover many failures, consider wrapping your database with :class:`~hypothesis.database.BackgroundWriteDatabase` for low-overhead writes of failures.

 ~~~~~~~~~~~~~~~~~~~~~~~~~
 Interaction with settings